• Football helmet grants

 The results from the autopsies done on Ribbins and Proudfoot did not show signs of CTE.
 Ribbins, a receiver and defensive back with the Winnipeg Blue Bombers, died at age 63 of Parkinson's disease.
 Proudfoot, an all-star defensive back with the Montreal Alouettes, lost his battle with amyotrophic lateral sclerosis (ALS) this year at 61."

 Questions/comments?
-Contact Jean Rickerson at This email address is being protected from spambots.
+Contact Jean Rickerson at This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it.

-Read more: http://www.cbc.ca/sports/football/story/2011/07/26/sp-cfl-players-study.html?ref=rss#ixzz1TF6e6HTU
+Read more: https://www.cbc.ca/sports/football/story/2011/07/26/sp-cfl-players-study.html?ref=rss#ixzz1TF6e6HTU